Drup/LILiS/README.md

 ## Architecture of the project

 This project has three parts :
-- mini_calc, a very small library to use arithmetic expression
+- mini_calc, a very small library to evaluate arithmetic expression;
-- lilis, the core engine
+- lilis, the core engine;
-- glilis, the graphical stuff
+- glilis, the graphical stuff.

 ## TODO

 Current ways of investigations :

+- Rewrite the L-system parser.
+Oh god, did I really write something this hideous ?
-- Separate the drawing from the evaluating library.
+- Separate the drawing from the executable.
 - Try other drawing library or maybe pur openGL.
 - Implement an svg export with tyxml.
 - Make a pretty GUI.